embroider-build/embroider/PORTING-ADDONS-TO-V2.md

 1. Now you can rename `_addon` to `addon` without a name collision.

    - yes, this means you will have an `addon/addon` directory.
-This looks silly but it will go away when we finish porting the addon to v2.
+This looks silly, but it will go away when we finish porting the addon to v2.

 1. These things stay at the top level: